 Division 3 was reserved for Junior singles.
 DARC’s J16 boys had four entries in the J16 1x, two racing in band 1 and two in band 2, both of which they won.
-Luke Davison won band 2 with a time that was 20 seconds faster than Finlay Scott who won band 1.
+Lewis Davison won band 2 with a time that was 20 seconds faster than Finlay Scott who won band 1.
 In another event where the band 2 winner posted a faster time than the band 1 winner Isaac Bolton finished 2nd to Purves-Liddelle of Durham School in band 1 of the J15 1x.
 On a good day for the Purves Liddelles James also won the J18 1x and J18 2x.

 In division 4 the J16 2x lost against two Yarm School doubles, and the Rutter/Heppell MasF 2x was outpaced on handicap times by the Tees RC MasH 2x, as were Kim Forster and David Muse competing as MasC.
 With no masters opposition Gabrielle Moore and Aisling Dutton entered the senior women’s 2x, but were unable to repeat their Tyne Regatta success, succumbing to Newcastle University BC in band 2.